llm-bible/llm-bible.github.io/_publications/ghosh2023chatgpt.markdown

 ---
 layout: publication
 title: 'Chatgpt Perpetuates Gender Bias In Machine Translation And Ignores Non-gendered Pronouns: Findings Across Bengali And Five Other Low-resource Languages'
-authors: Ghosh Sourojit, Caliskan Aylin
+authors: Sourojit Ghosh, Aylin Caliskan
 conference: "Arxiv"
 year: 2023
-citations: 66
 bibkey: ghosh2023chatgpt
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2305.10510"}
-tags: ['Model Architecture', 'Tools', 'Prompting', 'GPT', 'Ethics and Bias', 'Applications']
+tags: ['Model Architecture', 'Tools', 'GPT', 'Ethics and Bias', 'Prompting', 'Applications']
 ---
 In this multicultural age, language translation is one of the most performed tasks, and it is becoming increasingly AI-moderated and automated.
 As a novel